oracle/python-oracledb/tests/README.md

 This directory contains the test suite for python-oracledb.

+1. Install pytest and tox:

+        python -m pip install pytest tox --upgrade

+2. Set the required database credential and related environment variables documented in [conftest.py][2].

-1. The schemas and SQL objects that are referenced in the test suite can be created by running the Python script [create_schema.py][1].
-The script requires administrative privileges and will prompt for these credentials as well as the names of the schemas that will be created, unless a number of environment variables are set as documented in the Python script [test_env.py][2].
-Run the script using the following command:
+3. The schemas and SQL objects that are referenced in the test suite can be created by running the Python script [create_schema.py][1].
+The script requires administrative privileges to complete successfully:

-        python create_schema.py

-2. Install tox:

-        python -m pip install tox --upgrade
+        python -m pytest tests/create_schema.py

-3. Run the test suite by issuing the following command in the top-level directory of your oracledb installation:
+4. Run the test suite by issuing the following command in the top-level directory of your oracledb installation:

         python -m tox